7 Best Low Deposit Secured Credit Cards in 2026

 • Annual fee: Some low-deposit cards charge annual fees that can offset the benefit.
 Look for $0 or low-fee options.

 • Interest rate (APR): If you carry a balance, a high APR can cost more than you save.
-Cards with 0% APR, like Current Build, eliminate this concern.
+Cards with 0% APR, like Current Build, remove this concern.

 • Upgrade path: Cards with upgrade options let you eventually move to an unsecured credit card as your credit improves.